YOUTH PERFORMING ARTS

 What is YPA?

 The Youth Performing Arts Program of YWCA Jamestown was established to create positive social change for the future by building young leaders who stand strong for what they believe.
-We do this by giving our youth the opportunity to build self-esteem, empathy toward others and awareness around social issues through the art of storytelling.
+The program provides youth the opportunity to build self-esteem, empathy toward others and awareness around social issues through the art of storytelling.